CSP5UofG/Imaging-System-App/README.md

 Navigate to the project directory in the command prompt.

-For example if the project is in the Desktop:
+For example if the csp5-main-master folder is in the Desktop:
 - `cd Desktop`
+- `cd csp5-main-master`
 - `cd imaging_system_app_project`

 Note that the instructions below require you to be in the project directory in the command prompt.